ltruncel/Bertelsmann_60daysofudacity/README.md

 ![D17_select_tool](/images/D17_select_tool.png)

 :cherry_blossom: Another common Alteryx error is the null value.
 To fix this, add a **Field Summary Tool** before the data enter another tool.
 This way you'll be able to see the missing values.
 Another tool is the **Filter Tool**, which you can use to single out those null values and fix them.
 Alternatively, you can use the **Imputation Tool**, where you can replace the null values with average or other values.
-Lastly, the **Data Cleansing Tool**, which will replace the null values with blanks (for string fields) or 0 (for numeric fields) <br>
+Lastly, the **Data Cleansing Tool** will replace the null values with blanks (for string fields) or 0 (for numeric fields) <br>

 ![D17_other_tools](/images/D17_other_tools.png)